Human capital builds resilience by enabling people to pursue new livelihood opportunities, such as education and skills training.

 Pursuing new and resilient livelihoods requires skills, education, acumen, and sufficient nourishment and health.
-Investments in education and health can lead to more resilient households through expanded livelihood opportunities and long-term changes in cultural and gender norms that further enable resilient communities.
+Investments in education and health can lead to more resilient households.
+Expanded livelihood opportunities and long-term changes in cultural and gender norms further enable resilient communities.

-Diversifying livelihoods to reduce or diversify risk can be an important source of resilience, but may require additional education and skills training.
-Moving into higher-income livelihoods, in particular, usually requires increasing human capital in the form of education.
+Diversifying livelihoods to reduce risk and build resilience may require additional education and skills training.
+Moving into higher-income livelihoods usually requires increasing human capital in the form of education.
 Building women’s human capital can have a particularly high impact on household resilience.

-Higher levels of education in women are linked to better health outcomes for women and children and an increased ability to diversify income beyond subsistence agriculture.
-Educating girls is also linked to lower fertility rates, which reduces stress affecting the health and nutrition of women and children and reduces the burden on weak social services and limited natural resources.
+Higher education levels in women are linked to better health outcomes for women and children.
+They are also linked to increased ability to diversify income beyond subsistence agriculture.
+Educating girls is also linked to lower fertility rates.
+This reduces stress affecting the health and nutrition of women and children.
+It also reduces the burden on weak social services and limited natural resources.

 This white paper explores the interaction between education and resilience and presents several recommendations on policy and programming.